Spanish airline Air Europa hit by credit card system breach

-MADRID, Oct 10 (Reuters) - Spanish airline Air Europa said on Tuesday it suffered a cyberattack on its online payment system that let some of its customers' credit card details exposed.
+MADRID, Oct 10 (Reuters) - Spanish airline Air Europa has suffered a cyberattack on its online payment system that let some of its customers' credit card details exposed, the company said on Tuesday.

-The airline emailed customers whose credit card details were affected and notified the relevant financial institutions, it said in a statement.

 "There is no evidence that the breach was ultimately used to commit fraud," the airline said.